Make life easy, search the forum.

 42

 Hi Alex, I had a moan at a builder today because in the bathroom I tiles the bath was only fixed to the wall with silicone.
 I have a rule normally that all baths should have a batten.
 This stops the corners especially being able to flex and dip.
-Its obvious when I'm tiling as the weight of my tiles is pushing the corners and I struggle to keep them level.
+Its obvious when I'm tile as the weight of my tiles is pushing the corners and I struggle to keep them level.
 If it has a batten it can go nowhere.
 A lot of baths these days are very flexible.
 I solved the problem by crawling under the bath and putting my own props in on the corners.

 OP